-Find an article published in a reputable news source, whether print (New York Times, Washington Post) or online (CNN.com, MSNBC.com, WebMD, Psychology Today) that provides a description and discussion of a specific research study (or group of studies) related to a topic listed on the syllabus.
+Find an article published in a reputable news source, whether print (e.g., New York Times, Washington Post) or online (e.g., CNN.com, MSNBC.com, WebMD, Psychology Today) that provides a description and discussion of a specific research study (or group of studies) related to a topic listed on the syllabus.
 Articles can be of any length, but keep in mind that you're going to need to write a few pages, so a longer report is recommended.
 Articles with the words "Study Finds" or "Researchers Say" are generally promising.
-One site with links to psychology based articles is:
+One site with links to psychology based articles that may work for this assignment is:

-http://jfmueller.faculty.noctrl.edu/100/correlation_or_causation.htm
+http://jfmueller.faculty.noctrl.edu/100/correlation\or\causation.htm

-You must have an article approved by me by the start of class on Friday, 9/12.
+You must have an article approved by me by the start of class on Wednesday, 2/11.
 Email me the link to your article.
 Do not wait until the last minute, as many students do not select an appropriate article the first time.
 Late article approval will result in point deductions on the assignment.
 You will write a 3-4 page paper summarizing and critiquing the article.
 Your paper must be written in 12 point, Times New Roman font, double spaced, with 1 inch margins.
 Keep in mind that you are critiquing the news article itself, NOT the research/study being discussed by the news article.
 You should expect to spend about a page summarizing the news article and the findings it discusses, with the remainder of the paper devoted to commentary.
 At the end of your paper, you should indicate the source of your article (author, title, hyperlink, etc.).
 As part of your critique, you may wish to answer the following questions: